nikp123/xava/README.md

 ![3_139](https://cloud.githubusercontent.com/assets/6376571/8670181/9db0ef50-29e8-11e5-81bc-3e2bb9892da0.png)

 And in this example you can see that the lower parts (1 and 2) have been amplified while 5 is being lowered.

-This will make the visulizer amplified on the lower frequency part while decreasing the high frequencies.

 ### Output modes

-XAVA supports outputing as `raw`, `x`, `sdl` and `win`.

-You can change the output in the ``general`` section.
+XAVA supports outputing as `x`, `sdl` and `win`.
+You can change the output mode in the ``[general]`` section of the config file, provided that the feature was actaully built in.

 ### Basic window options